warner/foolscap/doc/connection-handlers.rst

   and can speed up the second invocation of the program considerably.
 If not provided, a ephemeral temporary directory is used (and deleted at shutdown).
+* `i2p.default(reactor)` : This uses the "SAM" protocol over the default I2P
+  daemon port (localhost:7656) to reach an I2P server.
+Most I2P daemons are listening on this port.
+* `i2p.sam_endpoint(endpoint)` : This uses SAM on an alternate port to reach the I2P daemon.
+* (future) `i2p.local_i2p(configdir=None)` : When implemented, this will
+  contact an already-running I2P daemon by reading it's configuration to find a contact method.
+* (future) `i2p.launch(configdir=None, binary=None)` : When implemented, this
+  will launch a new I2P daemon (with arguments similar to `tor.launch`).

-Applications which want to enable as many connection-hint types as possible should simply install the `tor.default_socks()` handler if it can be imported.
-This will Just Work(tm) if the most common deployments of Tor are installed/running on the local machine, and `tor:` hints will be ignored if not.
+Applications which want to enable as many connection-hint types as possible should simply install the `tor.default_socks()` and `i2p.default()` handlers if they can be imported.
+This will Just Work(tm) if the most common deployments of Tor/I2P are installed+running on the local machine.
+If not, those connection hints will be ignored.

 .. code-block:: python